Metro Life Flight: Current Bases

-Ground operations are conducted out of MetroHealth Medical Center in Cleveland.
+Ground operations are conducted out of MetroHealth Medical Center in Cleveland, MetroHealth Parma, MetroHealth Brecksville, and MetroHealth Cleveland Heights.

 Crew

-Each flight is staffed by two instrument rated pilots, a physician or nurse practitioner, and a registered nurse.
+Each flight is staffed by an instrument rated pilot, a physician or nurse practitioner, and a registered nurse.
 The pilots are mostly ex-military, and are fully trained and certified for night vision goggle operations.

 Fleet

-The main rotor fleet consists of three EC145s with 2 in service.
+The main rotor fleet consists of three EC145 C2's and two EC145 c2e's with 4 in service.
 Each helicopter is capable of caring for patients with serious trauma, acute cardiac emergencies, and childbirth.
-There has been one incident in the service's 35-year history with a piece of construction material pulled into the rotor system, striking the main rotor, and causing a hard landing.
+There has been one incident in the service's long history with a piece of construction material pulled into the rotor system, striking the main rotor, and causing a hard landing.

 All ground transport vehicles are equipped with identical capabilities.